What is the present progressive tense?

 - Your english is getting better every day.

-- The cost of living are rising every year.
+- The cost of living is rising every year.

 - The world is changing very fast.